Master STUCK coach and educator

-Shira received a B.A. in psychology from Rutgers University and an M.Sc. in occupational therapy with a focus on mental health from Boston University Sargent College.
-She received her 500-hour yoga certification from Integrative Yoga Therapy.
+I received a B.A. in psychology from Rutgers University and an M.Sc. in occupational therapy with a focus on mental health from Boston University Sargent College.
+I also received my 500-hour yoga certification from Integrative Yoga Therapy.

-She has written numerous articles on health and wellness in peer-reviewed journals and magazines, including a chapter in the book The Praeger Handbook on Stress and Coping.
-Shira is a contributor to The Huffington Post and the Thrive Global Magazine, and she has appeared in major magazines, newspapers, radio and podcasts.
+I have written numerous articles on health and wellness in peer-reviewed journals and magazines, including a chapter in the book The Praeger Handbook on Stress and Coping.
+I am a contributor to The Huffington Post and the Thrive Global Magazine, and have appeared in major magazines, newspapers, radio and podcasts.

-Despite the similarity in the sounding of her last name, Shira does not consider herself a “guru”.
-She considers herself an on-going student in the world of getting unSTUCK, and shares the wisdom she continues to learn with those in her community.
+Despite the similarity in the sounding of my last name, I do not consider myself a “guru”.
+I consider myself an on-going student in the world of getting unSTUCK, and I share the wisdom I continue to learn with those in my community.